petereczek/python_projects/README.md

 # python_projects
-A directory containing some sample Python projects.
+A directory containing some of my sample Python projects.